codio-content/OCR_J276_1.7_Systems_Software-End_of_unit_quiz/.guides/content/End-of-unit-quiz-1295.md

 {Check It!|assessment}(multiple-choice-3547391307)
 |||guidance
 # Solution
-Video of a school assembly
+Source code of a program
 |||
 {Check It!|assessment}(multiple-choice-2764860056)
 |||guidance